-Please see the SEN Policy which can be found in the 'Policies' section of the school website or ask for a copy in school.
+Please see the SEND policy, which can be found in the 'Policies' section of the school website, or ask for a copy in school.

-This is what we provide in our school This is North Yorkshire LA's minimum expectations of good practice 1 What kinds of SEN are provided for in your school?
-We provide support for any pupil who has significantly greater difficulty in learning than the majority of others of the same age, or has a disability which Children and young people (CYP) with a wide range of SEN are welcomed into the school.
-If a parent of a pupil with an EHCP requests a place at the school, the CYP is welcomed and strategies sought to meet needs. prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age.
-The school, the CFF is welcomed and strategies sought to meet needs.
+Thease see the SCND policy, which can be found in the Folicies section of the school website, or ask for a copy in school.
+This is what we provide in our school This is North Yorkshire LS's minimum expectation of good practice.
+What kinds of SEND are provided for in your school?
+We provide support for any pupil who has significantly greater difficulty Children and young people (CYP) with a wide range of SEND are welcomed in learning than the majority of others of the same age, or has a into the school.
+If a parent of a pupil with an EHCP requests a place at the school, the CYP is welcomed and strategies sought to meet needs.

+disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age.